A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Discussion

-The differentiable framework we proposed here can directly be used to design preset hearing-restoration strategies, or OHC-loss compensation strategies based on the measured audiogram of a HI listener.
-Since the Slope35-7,0,0 HI combination was chosen to reflect the average predicted SNHL profile among older NH people \cite{keshishzadeh2021towards}, the trained DNN-HA models could be used to restore peripheral sound encoding in older NH listeners with self-reported hearing difficulties.
-Following a diagnostic session where the SNHL profile of a listener can be determined in more detail, the HI periphery in our framework can also be adjusted based on the individual degree of OHC loss and CS to design a hearing-restoration strategy tuned to the individual listener.
-Then, the developed DNN-HA model can be evaluated experimentally with the same listener, to evaluate the benefit that the processing has on physiological and behavioural markers (e.g., EFRs, AM detection and word recognition in noise \cite{drakopoulos2022model}).
+The differentiable framework we proposed here can directly be used to design preset hearing-enhancement strategies, or OHC-loss compensation strategies based on the measured audiogram of a HI listener.
+Since the Slope35-7,0,0 HI combination was chosen to reflect the average predicted SNHL profile among older NH people \cite{keshishzadeh2021towards}, the trained DNN-HA models could be used to improve peripheral sound encoding in older listeners who experience hearing difficulties but are clinically considered as normal hearing and are thus currently left untreated.
+Predesigned DNN-HA strategies can also be evaluated with HI listeners and compared to conventional HA strategies (e.g. NAL-NL2 \cite{keidser2011nal}) on the basis of standardised listening tests that include aspects such as listener preference, speech intelligibility and quality.
+Following a diagnostic session where the SNHL profile of a listener is determined in detail, the HI periphery in our framework can also be adjusted based on the individual degree of OHC loss and CS to design a hearing-restoration strategy tuned to the individual listener \cite{keshishzadeh2021towards}.
+Then, the developed DNN-HA model can be evaluated experimentally with the same listener, to evaluate the benefit that the processing has on physiological and behavioural markers (e.g. EFRs, AM detection and word recognition in noise \cite{drakopoulos2022model}).

+Although the presented framework can only be used to design individualised or off-the-shelf HA strategies in its current form, further adaptations to the framework can provide more generalisable solutions that can be used by multiple individuals (e.g. parameterised models \cite{bystedparameter} or adjustable HA processing based on a provided ``hearing-loss'' input).
+Along those lines, we recently proposed a modified training procedure that considers different OHC-loss profiles in the framework to train a single DNN-HA model architecture \cite{drakopoulos2023icassp}.
+The resulting DNN-HA model can thus provide individualised HA processing based on an audiogram input after training, without having to retrain the model parameters for an individual listener\footnote{The trained DNN-HA model is available via \url{https://doi.org/10.5281/zenodo.7717218} or \url{https://github.com/HearingTechnology/DNN-HA}.}.